 These problems are addressed by conducting activities aimed at reducing both the number of consumers of alcohol (and other drugs), and the per-capita rate of consumption.
 How will this be done?
 By simultaneously reducing the supply and the demand for alcoholic beverages.

-Through its coast-to-coast network of state organizations, ACAAP is able to monitor national issues related to alcohol and other drugs.
-ACAAP affiliate organizations support lobbying activities in the nation's capitol to influence public policy by controlling or restricting the availability of these chemicals.
+ACAAP affiliates monitor national issues related to alcohol and other drugs.
+Affiliate organizations support lobbying activities in the nation's capitol to influence public policy by controlling or restricting the availability of these chemicals.
 The alcohol issues that ACAAP affiliate organizations took a leadership role in:

 - Restoring "Age 21” laws for the purchase of alcoholic beverages in all fifty states.